ddbit/verba-volant/README.md

 The threat model assumes that the server runs outside the reach of any attacker and aims to prevent any future forensic analysis on the user devices.

+**Critical Security Requirement - Client Code Distribution:**

+For maximum security, the client code (HTML, JavaScript, CSS) must be distributed separately from the server and never downloaded from the server during runtime.
+This ensures:

+* Users can verify the client code before use
+* No possibility of server-side code injection or tampering
+* Client can be stored locally and used offline for connection
+* Complete separation between server (message routing) and client (encryption)

+The client application should be distributed as a self-contained package that users can download, verify, and run independently.
+The server only provides WebSocket connectivity for message routing.

 ---

 ## Architecture